 Acetic Acid (class)

 Uses of This Medicine:

-Diclofenac is also used to treat actinic keratosis, a skin problem that may become cancerous if not treated.
+Diclofenac topical gel is also used to treat actinic keratosis, a skin problem that may become cancerous if not treated.
 The exact way that topical diclofenac helps this condition is unknown.

 Diclofenac topical solution is used to treat pain and swelling caused by osteoarthritis of the knees.

 Diclofenac topical patch is used to treat acute pain caused by minor strains, sprains, and contusions (bruises).